Looking at the consulting engineering market right now, I see that there are two qualities of engineering firms out there at the moment.

 Question 3: Can you do inspections during construction?

-A quality engineering company backs up their design work with inspections by a local engineer.
+A quality engineering company backs up their design work with inspections by a local, experienced, qualified engineer.

 It doesn’t matter so much if your consultancy is out of town – a quality engineering firm already has a relationship with a local engineer that will do your inspections during construction.